pace-neutrons/Horace/documentation/smg/16-serialiser.md

 The serialised format has recently been updated to be more consistent and to have greater capabilities such as serialising arrays of structs/objects.

-For reference, the old format is also detailed below

 # New format

 ## Standard header format